Seasonal water resource on the Upper Indus

-Category: Environment Hits: 1Seasonally occurring fields of aufeis (icing) constitute an important resource for the water supply of the local population in the Upper Indus Basin.
+Category: Environment Hits: 26Seasonally occurring fields of aufeis (icing) constitute an important resource for the water supply of the local population in the Upper Indus Basin.
 Geographers have now examined the spreading of aufeis and, for the first time, created a full inventory of these more than 3,700 aufeis fields.
 They are important for these high mountain areas between South and Central Asia, particularly with respect to hydrology and climatology.

 Read more https://www.sciencedaily.com/releases/2021/04/210428132957.htm